-First, it should be noted that there is one woman and eight men on the Board.
-The Company does not therefore comply with the applicable recommendations in the Reference Code at this point in time, which require at least 20% of women Board members by April 19, 2013.
+First, it should be noted that there are two women and seven men on the Board.
+The Company therefore complies with the recommendations of the Reference Code and the provisions of law no. 2011-103 of January 27, 2011 on gender balance at Board level and gender equality.